🔬 KnowledgeMay 23, 2026·🕐 5 min read

 Kitten-Mother Communication

-Solicitation Purr
+The Solicitation Purr

 How to Read Your Cat's Purr

-Context matters.
+Context is everything.
 Consider these factors:

 • Environment — comfortable home vs. unfamiliar vet clinic

-• Accompanying behaviors — kneading and slow blinking vs. hiding
+• Accompanying behaviors — kneading and slow blinking vs. hiding or avoiding touch

 The Emotional Connection